lokesh/lokesh-dhakar/src/posts/stripe-front-end-dev-101.md

 ### Finessing the font weights

-There are two font weight updates we need to make:
+There are two font weight tweaks we need to make:

-1. **Use a heavier weight for keywords and functions.**
+1. **Use a heavier weight for keywords and functions in the code snippet.**

   <div class="figure no-border">
     <img style="max-width: 535px;" src="/media/posts/stripe/101/code-card-font-weights.png" alt="3 lines of code showing different font weights applied to different code tokens.">